catalyst-cloud/catalystcloud-docs/source/kubernetes/storage.rst

 ***************************

-When a PersistentVolume is used as a resource within a cluster through the creation of a PersistenVolumeClaim it is important to know that the underlying physical volume assigned to the claim will persist if the cluster is removed.
+When a PersistentVolume is used as a resource within a cluster through the creation of a PersistentVolumeClaim it is important to know that the underlying physical volume assigned to the claim will persist if the cluster is removed.

 ..
 Note::